(a) What personal information about you we may collect

 If you are a Specialist:

-(a) To provide our services effectively to our clients: we gather the personal data described above in order to be able to identify Specialists and to introduce them to our clients.
+(a) To provide our services effectively to our clients: we gather the personal information described above in order to be able to identify Specialists and to introduce them to our clients.
 We use and analyse the information which we collect about you in order to identify Engagements which may be within your field of expertise and of interest to you.
-We may disclose information about you to clients who may wish to consult with you through Engagements.
-We may provide biographical information, information in respect of the number of times you have previously consulted with our clients and/or information in respect of feedback received in respect of those consultations.
+We may disclose the following personal information about you to clients who may wish to consult with you through Engagements: your biographical information, information in respect of the number of times you have previously consulted with our clients and/or information in respect of feedback received in respect of those consultations.
 We may provide prospective clients with your biographical information for the purposes of demonstrating the quality and coverage of our Specialist network.
-We may provide your contact details to clients with which you have agreed to take part in an Engagement.
+We may provide your contact details to clients with which you have agreed to take part in an Engagement including, but not limited to your email address, phone number and other electronic communication contact details.
+Should you agree to take part in an interview which may be recorded or transcribed for our content portal, you consent to us displaying your name and biographical information on our content portal in order to attribute that content to you.

 Use justification: consent; legitimate interests.